WithoutHaste/WithoutHaste.Drawing.Shapes/documentation/TableOfContents.WithoutHaste.Drawing.Shapes.md

 ## Interfaces

 [**IDraw**](WithoutHaste.Drawing.Shapes.IDraw.md)
-Anything that can be drawn on a Graphics object.
+Represents anything that can be drawn on a Graphics object.